 - Add an extra avocado if you love them like I do!

 In Peru it's common to enjoy ceviche along side steamed peeled sweet potatoes and toasted corn called cancha.
-It's also delicious with corn on the cob.

 And in Mexico you'll often see it served with tortilla chips or tostadas.
 You can also enjoy it simply with a spoon.